 A primary mitigation measure for extreme temperatures is establishing and publicizing warming or cooling centers in anticipation of extreme temperature events.
 Getting the word out to vulnerable populations, especially the homeless and elderly, and providing transportation is particularly important but can be challenging.
-The Town's Council on Aging has their own van to transport the elderly in the event of a hazard or emergency.
 Leverett has not established heating or cooling shelters, but the Committee confirmed that they will evaluate their current sheltering plan to determine what facilities could be used as shelters during extreme temperature events.